grahamking/hugo-ai/README.md

 # hugo-ai

+*DANGER* This might delete some parts of your blog posts.
+Do not use without a very good backup.

 AI tools for the [Hugo](https://gohugo.io/) static site generator.

-So far only one tool: *Calculate related posts*.
-This uses an OpenAI model to calculate an embedding (a vector representation of your blog post in latent space) for each post, and then finds other posts that are near it in that latent space.
+*Calculate related posts*: This uses an OpenAI model to calculate an embedding (a vector representation of your blog post in latent space) for each post, and then finds other posts that are near it in that latent space.
 Those are similar.
 It then writes that into your blog's markdown files so you can do "What to read next" or "Similar posts" or "You might also like", that kind of thing.

+*Summarize*: Generate a one-paragraph summary of the post and add it to the front-matter as `synopsis` field.
+It doesn't use "summary" because that already means something to Hugo.

 ## Prerequisites